ICHORd12/Caravan_Palace/API_ENDPOINTS.md

 ## Product Endpoints

-Product objects returned by the product listing/search endpoints include an `images` array.
+Product objects returned by the product endpoints below include an `images` array plus approved-review rating summary fields.
 Images are ordered with primary images first, then by creation date.

+#### Product Rating Fields

+- `averageRating`: average rating from approved reviews, rounded to 1 decimal place.
+Returns `0` when the product has no approved reviews.
+- `reviewCount`: number of approved reviews included in `averageRating`.
+Returns `0` when the product has no approved reviews.

 #### Product Image Object